 This Veterans Day, I'm reminded of a man I met this summer at a food pantry.
 I had the opportunity to visit a mobile food pantry sponsored by Feeding America-member Food Bank of the Rockies.
 It was located in a relatively affluent area a few miles outside of Denver.
 There were all kinds of people there, but one man stood out among the rest.
 Dressed in full naval officer gear, he quietly slid into line to pick up food.
 A few minutes later, I walked up to him to ask him to share his story.
 He was a full time Navy recruiter he said.
 Because of his position, he was hesitant to speak out about much more, but he did say he had four kids and a wife at home and despite working hard – he didn’t make enough to support them without extra help.

 The fact is, hunger doesn’t discriminate.
 Working, sick, serving or retired, tough times can strike us all.
 According to Feeding America’s Hunger in America 2014 study, the use of food assistance is widespread across America.
 Our organization serves more than 46 million people annually – including 12 million children and 7 million seniors.
-Additionally, 20 percent of the households Feeding America serves have a member who is a veteran or has served in the U.S. military.
+Additionally, 20 percent of the households Feeding America serves have a member who has served or is currently serving in the U.S. military.